Introduction

 Who made this software?

-Dolos is an active research project by Team Dodonaopen in new window at Ghent University.
-If you use this software for your research, please cite:
+Dolos is an active research project by Team Dodona at Ghent University (Belgium).
+Please use this citation if you use Dolos in your own research:

 Maertens et. al. (2022) J. Computer Assisted Learning doi:10.1111/jcal.12662open in new window